Privacy Policy

 1. Who are we?

-Sussex Wildlife Trust is a conservation charity for everyone who cares about nature in Sussex.
+Sussex Wildlife Trust (SWT) is a conservation charity for everyone who cares about nature in Sussex.
 We focus on protecting the wonderfully rich natural life that is found across our towns, countryside and coast, increasing people’s awareness and understanding of the natural world, and deepening people’s relationship with it.
 Founded in 1961 we are the largest local organisation dedicated to protecting the wildlife and natural environment across Sussex.

 2. Our commitment to your privacy

 This privacy policy explains how and why we collect your personal data, how we use it, with whom we share it and how we keep it secure.
 You can also find information about your rights and how to exercise them.
-We will process your personal data in compliance with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
-We also comply with Privacy and Electronic Communications Regulations 2003 (as amended) (PECR), where this applies to direct marketing and rules about cookies.
+We will process your personal data in compliance with

 We may make changes to this policy, so we recommend you check this page occasionally to make sure you are aware of any changes.